jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and an aspiring self-taught programmer

 - ⚙️ Working on [E-commerce Firebase]
-- 💻 Taking a Fullstack Java course at [Polotic]
 - 🎲 I'am currently learning Firebase and JavaScript
 - 📌 Next thing to do: Learn node.js and react
 - 📚 I normally like to learn new things everyday